Kylie Jenner & BFF Stassie Karanikolaou Rock Sexy Crop Tops, Hard Abs & Skintight Pants

 Meanwhile, over on Kylie’s Instagram account, the mogul-model shared a two-picture pack of the pair which has since been removed.

 The first image was the same as the one on Stassi’s page, while the second pic showed the two beauties stretching out at the top of one of the staircase’s landings.
-That photo showed that Kylie and Stassie even shared the same shoes although Kylie’s stilettos were white and Stassie’s were black.
+That photo showed that Kylie and Stassie even shared the same shoes, although Kylie’s stilettos were white and Stassie’s were black.

 Kylie’s 148.2 million fans and followers were as enthusiastic as her friend’s, if not more so.
 She earned likes from 855,000 admirers while more than 5,000 shared comments.

-“Every brunette needs a blonde,” said one fan while another asked, “How do you guys have the exact same body?”
+“How do you guys have the exact same body?” another asked.

 Others were at a loss for words, but instead offered all kinds of emoji, including fire, red heart-faces, and hearts in a variety of colors.